Susilkessav/PortSwigger/File_upload_vulnerabilities/Remote_code_execution_via_polyglot_web_shell_upload/Readme.md

 wiener:peter
 ```
 ### We know this lab contains image upload function vunerablity.
 So lets start looking for it.
+We can upload the image file under Avatar lable
 # Information gathering

 ![2_0](02.png)

-We can upload the image file under Avatar lable.

 ![3_0](03.png)